Knots and Chaos in the R\"ossler System: The implications:

 \section{The implications:}

-Th.\ref{th31} teaches us that at trefoil parameters, the dynamics of the Rössler system are essentially those of a suspended Topological Horseshoe - more precisely, it teaches us that the dynamics are complex \textbf{at least} like those of a suspended Smale Horseshoe map.
-As such, Th.\ref{th31} can be used to derive several implications about the overall dynamics of the vector field - in particular, Th.\ref{th31} can be used to infer information about the periodic trajectories generated by the Rössler system.\\
+Th.\ref{th31} teaches us that at trefoil parameters, the dynamics of trefoil parameters are complex essentially like those of a Smale Horseshoe, suspended around a heteroclinic trefoil knot.
+Motivated by the theory of homoclinic bifurcations (and in particular, Shilnikov's Theorem - see \cite{LeS}), in this section we use Th.\ref{th31} to prove several results about the dynamical complexity of the Rössler system and its bifurcations around trefoil parameters.\\

-We begin with Section $4.1$ by addressing the question of persistence of symbolic dynamics under perturbations of the trefoil parameter.
-More precisely, let $p\in P$ be a trefoil parameter, and recall we denote by $F_p$ the vector field corresponding to it.
-Trefoil parameters (see Def.\ref{def31}) in the parameter space $P$ form at most a co-dimension $2$ set - as such, Th.\ref{th31} naturally leads us to ask the following question: given $v\in P$, does the dynamical complexity generated by $F_p$ persists in some form when $F_p$ is perturbed to $F_v$?
-Or, put simply, just how much of the dynamical complexity at trefoil parameters wears off on nearby vector fields in $P$?
-We will answer this question by proving Th.\ref{conti2}.
-Using similar methods to the proof of Th.\ref{th31}, we will prove that if $p,v\in P$ and $p$ is a trefoil parameter, then provided $v$ is sufficiently close to $p$ at least some of the periodic, symbolic dynamics persist when $F_p$ is perturbed to $F_v$. \\

-In Section $4.2$ we address the question of characterizing the minimal dynamical complexity generated by the Rössler system at trefoil parameters.
-Namely, given a trefoil parameter $p\in P$, we will prove that despite the absence of any hyperbolicity assumption on $F_p$, we still can associate a Template with the flow dynamics (see Th.\ref{geometric}).
-In other words, we will prove Th.\ref{th31} allows us to reduce the study of the Rössler system at trefoil parameter to the study of a different, hyperbolic model - whose dynamical complexity can be described precisely with a template.
-As such, this model can be considered as a topological lower bound for the complexity of the flow - in particular, in Th.\ref{geometric} we will prove that at trefoil parameters $p\in P$, every knot type in the $L(0,1)$ template (see \cite{HW}), save perhaps for one, is realized as a periodic trajectory for $F_p$.